 - 1. Promptness is expected. - 2.
 The total test time allows approximately 1.5 minutes per question. - 3.
 Exam times and dates vary by course.
 Refer to the course syllabus and calendar for details. - 4.
-A student unable to take an exam on the scheduled date must contact the instructor. - a) A missed exam must be taken within 3 business days of the exam-scheduled date. - b) Contact the instructor to make testing arrangements for the missed exam/s. - c) After the student misses two (2) scheduled exams, a score of zero will be given on subsequent missed exams. - 5.
+A student unable to take an exam on the scheduled date must contact the instructor prior to the start of the scheduled exam. - a) A missed exam must be taken within 3 business days of the exam-scheduled date. - b) Contact the instructor to make testing arrangements for the missed exam/s. - c) After the student misses two (2) scheduled exams, a score of zero will be given on subsequent missed exams. - 5.
 Phones are to be in turned off and placed in the specified area in the room. - 6.
 No watches of any kind will be worn during testing.